 At Sydney Podiatry Co we use a three step approach to treatment of heel pain:

-Treatment may include padding/strapping, stretching and or strengthening exercises, massage, dry needling, orthotic therapy, activity modification, footwear advice, heat application, and foot mobilisation.
+Treatment may include padding/strapping, stretching and or strengthening exercises, massage, dry needling, shockwave, orthotic therapy, activity modification, footwear advice, heat application, and foot mobilisation.

 Our Podiatrists at Sydney Podiatry Co understand how debilitating heel pain can be, and we want to keep you moving!
 If your heel pain is Make an appointment today with one of our podiatrists to kick-start your way to a pain free day.